 Instant Pot Pork and Sauerkraut is one of the easiest recipes to make!
 With just a few simple ingredients, this recipe will deliver a pork roast that is cooked to tender perfection in a perfectly balanced sweet and tangy sauerkraut and apple mixture.

-Take my family’s traditional Slow Cooker Pork and Sauerkraut, that takes hours to braise.
-With an electric pressure cooker, I can have the same Pork and Sauerkraut with the same delicious flavors in a fraction of the time.
+- Instead of the traditional Slow Cooker Pork and Sauerkraut, which takes hours to braise, the instant pot gets the same dish with the same flavors on the table in a fraction of the time.

 - Pork Roast: I love using a pork loin for this recipe.
 It is lean, flavorful and because of the sauerkraut and the Instant Pot, it gets perfectly tender.
 Feel free to use a pork shoulder or pork roast, you will just need to add 5 minutes of cook time.

 - Sauerkraut: Fresh or canned sauerkraut can be used.